Launchpad / Architecture

 projectpicker.js # Project picker UI (welcome / recents)

-filebrowser.js # File tree, context menu, DnD, git colors, CRUD
+filebrowser.js # File tree, context menu, DnD, git colors, CRUD, reveal

 editor.js # CodeMirror factory — creates independent editor instances

-git.js # Git status polling, file status colors
+git.js # Git status polling, file status colors, pending-op snapshot

 quickopen.js # Cmd+P fuzzy file finder